Travel advice for India

 The Haji Ali Dargah, Mumbai © Shutterstock

 November is the month when India's tourist season gradually begins.
-Although it is not as crowded as the peak months like December or January, you can still expect a moderate number of travellers at popular destinations.
+Although it is not as crowded as the peak months like December or January, you can still expect a moderate number of travelers at popular destinations.

 As the season begins, tour operators and service providers can offer a wider range of tours and experiences.
 While the cost may increase slightly, this is a great time to explore different activities.